Job Specs¶

 Template Strings¶

-Template strings, such as ${request.id}
+Template strings, such as ${request.id} allow developers to add

 runtime evaluation to their job specs.
 For example, template strings